KSP-KOS/KSLib/doc/lib_num_to_formatted_str.md

 Args:

-  1. A number (scaler), The number be formatted
+  1. A number (scaler), num             The number be formatted
-  2. A number (scaler), The minimum number of digits to the left of the decimal point.
+  2. A number (scaler), leadingLength   The minimum number of digits to the left of the decimal point.
-  3. A number (scaler), The number of digits to the right of the decimal point.
+  3. A number (scaler), trailingLength  The number of digits to the right of the decimal point.
-  4. A boolean,         If True there will be a space at the front of the returned string when the number to be formatted is positive
+  4. A boolean,         leadingSpace    If True there will be a space at the front of the returned string when the number to be formatted is positive
       * defaulted to True
-  5. A number (scaler), Sets if function will round, floor, or ceiling the number to be formatted.
+  5. A number (scaler), roundType       Sets if function will round, floor, or ceiling the number to be formatted.
 0 = rounding, 1 = floor, 2 = ceiling, NOTE: if not one of the 3 expected values ceiling will be used
       * defaulted to 0

 Returns:
-  * a String of arg 1 formatted based on args 2,3, and 4
+  * A String with num formatted based on the parameters

 Description:
   * This function will return a string matching the format defined by the parameters.